 How Does the 50/30/20 Budget Rule Work?

-The 50/30/20 budget aims to simplify budgeting by breaking it down into simple categories.
+The 50/30/20 budget method aims to simplify the budgeting process by breaking it down into just 3 categories:

 - Spend 50% of your money on Must-Haves